 Students must remain at the same practicum site for their placement, regardless of the total number of hours they accumulate.
 In the case of unforeseen circumstances (e.g., an acceptable practicum site supervisor is no longer available or site closes), a student may change practicum placements before that time.
 Most practicum placements begin the 4th week of September to coincide with the start of Autumn quarter at UW and conclude the 3rd week of August of the following year to coincide with the end of Summer Term B (check the Academic Calendar for specific dates).
 Some sites may require students to participate in an orientation and onboarding process that requires students to be available prior to the Autumn quarter.
 Students are strongly encouraged to ask sites or check with the program about this requirement Most practicum sites are 11 months in duration, with students averaging 16 hours per week.
-Some practicum sites are 9-month or 10-month placements.
-The average number of weekly hours for 10-month placements is 18-20 hours, and for 9-month placements, it is 21-23 hours.
+Some practicum sites are 9-month or 10-month placements, it is 21-23 hours.
 9-month placements start and end dates tend to follow the academic year (i.e., September to June).
 Although students in 9-month and 10-month practicum placements finish their practicum prior to August, they will not graduate from the MA program until Summer Term B has concluded.
 All full-time and 2nd year part time students are expected to enroll in the PSYCAP 560 Practicum Course for Summer A. PSYCAP 560 is required for Summer Term A. For Summer Term B, Practicum Course is held on a drop-in basis, i.e., attendance is welcome and encouraged but not required, for students.